ferencdv/missile_trajectory_simulator/README.md

 code at: https://github.com/jlev/ballistic-missile-range.
 Also his Readme page contains all relevant information as to the licensing of this code.

-April 23 2020: Please use new files.
+April 23 2020: Please use new files. gui-7-new.py which also requires the simss.py files.